dataminer-site/dataminer-site.github.io/docs/guides/network_cloud_storage/duckdb_over_https_or_s3.md

 ## Attaching to a Database over the S3 API

-To connect to a DuckDB database via the S3 API, [configure the authentication](s3_import#credentials-and-configuration) for your bucket (if required).
+To connect to a DataMiner database via the S3 API, [configure the authentication](s3_import#credentials-and-configuration) for your bucket (if required).
 Then, use the [`ATTACH` statement](../../sql/statements/attach) as follows:

 ```sql